FAQ

 You will also have to pay for any maintenance or compliance items that we arrange on your behalf.
 Please see our fees and services tab for more details about each package.

 A reputable letting agent will be a member of an accreditation scheme, which will ensure that they adhere to strict codes of conduct, and that client funds are handled correctly.
-Squire Property Managment are regulated by Safe Agent.
+Squire Property Management are regulated by Safe Agent.

 Agents must hold client money protection (CMP).
-There are many horror stories in the media about agents \"disappearing\" with rent and deposit funds.
+There are many horror stories in the media about agents "disappearing" with rent and deposit funds.
 Client Money Protection ensures that Landlords are protected against this.
 Our Client Money Protection is provided by Safe Agent.

 Letting Agents should also be members of an authorised redress scheme.
 We are members of The Property Ombudsman, who will deal with any complaints that we are not able to resolve in house.